 - directly to the employers, in the framework of individual make-work projects for persons be longing to the groups which are at risk; - to promoters of collective projects as stated in collective agreements which affect a number of persons from groups which are at risk.
-Projects can therefore be considered which are put forward by sectors, enterprises or groups of enterprises, and in some cases in cooperation with the regional and community employment and vocational training offices (FOREM, VDAB - exceed the overall target of 0.25% of the wage bill: - include positive actions for women;
+Projects can therefore be considered which are - Projects can therefore be considered which are put forward by sectors, enterprises or groups of enterprises, and in some cases in cooperation with the regional and community employment and vocational training offices (FOREM, VDAB or ORBEM) and which: - exceed the overall target of 0.25% of the wage bill; - include positive actions for women; - come from sectors, enterprises or groups of enterprises which, not being bound by a collective agreement, have made the equivalent contribution of 0.25% to the Employment Fund.